 Stripe is recognized for having one of the best APIs in the business and has forced PayPal to make significant improvements in recent years.
 PayPal's RESTful API is now a step up from the early days when its competition was nonexistent.

 Even so, Stripe's still has the edge, thanks to its simplicity, clean code, good documentation, and ease of use.
 The Stripe API libraries are available in several languages (i.e., Java, PHP, Python, Ruby, Go, etc.), so you're bound to find a developer who can work with them.

 Again, you are most likely not going to handle the payments on your own servers, but this flexibility gives you a lot of options when choosing a shopping cart solution, as almost all of the most popular ones integrate with Stripe.

 Stripe also allows you to accept Apple Pay payments on your website.

 Customer Service Issues

-As with APIs, PayPal is far removed from the bad old days of infrequent e-mail communication and nearly non-existent live phone support when crises (i.e., fund freezes) arose.
+As with APIs, PayPal has moved far from the bad old days of infrequent email communication and nearly nonexistent live phone support when crises (i.e., fund freezes) arose.
 Still, its size and management structure make it more susceptible to complacency than its more nimble rival.

 Perhaps trying out both services equally for a few months will help you decide what is most appropriate for your business.
-Many e-commerce places actually use both services on their website; Stripe to take credit card payments and PayPal for those customers (a large majority) who are most comfortable using the established platform.
+Many e-commerce places actually use both services on their website; Stripe to take credit card payments and PayPal for those customers (a large majority) who are most comfortable using the more familiar, established platform.